- The Resort

 Just a five-minute stroll from the Cruz Bay ferry dock you’ll find a fabulous selection of chic boutiques, art galleries, eateries, a beauty salon and live music most evenings.
 Built by local stone masons and artisans, with a design inspired by St. John’s 18th century sugar mills, Mongoose Junction is as much a celebration of St. John heritage as it is a shopping destination.

 If you’re looking to stock up on beach snacks or goodies for a family picnic in the Virgin Islands National Park, this newly renovated supermarket is St. John's largest and best purveyor of fine foods.
 When the bill of fare calls for nibbles and beverages of a more grownup sort, stroll next door to Starfish Gourmet & Wines to browse the great selection of fine wines, spirits and beers, along with specialty cheeses and hors d'oeuvres.
-The staff here matches its friendly spirit and a deep understanding of what makes eating and drinking in the islands so much fun.
+The staff here matches its friendly spirit and a deep understanding of what makes eating and drinking in the Caribbean so much fun.
 They’ll make sure you leave with everything you need.

 In typical St. John spirit, shop hours vary by owner, but most are open Monday through Saturday from 10 a.m. to 5 p.m. and sometimes a little later during tourist season.